TheCodeByDeepak/TheCodeByDeepak/README.md

 # 👋 Hi, I’m Deepak Yadav

-🚀 **Educator | Tech Enthusiast | Full-Stack Developer**
+🚀 **Educator | Tech Enthusiast | Full-Stack & Flutter Developer**

-I’m a passionate **developer and tutor** who loves building innovative web and mobile applications.
+I’m a passionate **developer and tutor** who enjoys building innovative web and mobile applications.
-With a strong foundation in both teaching and tech, I aim to create solutions that are both impactful and user-friendly.
+With a strong foundation in both **teaching** and **technology**, I aim to create solutions that are impactful, scalable, and user-friendly.

-I have **2+ years of experience in teaching**, helping students grasp complex concepts with clarity and confidence.
+📚 I bring **2+ years of teaching experience**, recognized as *Best Tutor* for simplifying complex concepts and helping learners gain confidence.

+🌟 Actively seeking **internships, freelance roles, and collaborative projects** to grow as both a developer and an educator.

 ---